 Microcomputers are the smallest, least expensive and the most used computer systems.
-They have a small memory, less processing power, are physically smaller, and permit fewer peripherals to be attached as compared to super and mainframe computers.
+They have a small memory, less processing power, are physically smaller, and permit fewer peripherals compared to super and mainframe computers.
 They are more commonly known as personal computers or simply PCs.
 The term was initially used to refer to IBM compatible computers.

 They became popular in the 70s and 80s, at the dawn of the microprocessor chips.
 These chips meant that a machine used by one individual was now feasible.

 The advent of PCs meant cheaper alternatives to more expensive and centralized systems.
 They were more affordable for office use and created cheaper networking environments.
 By the mid-1990s, they became the de facto computer of choice for offices and homes.
 The last 20 years have seen the proliferation of even smaller systems.